-Schools will generally be able to retain income from lettings, fees and charges, the sale of assets and fund-raising activities except in the circumstance listed below or where there would a breach of legislation.
+Schools will generally be able to retain income from lettings, fees and charges, the sale of assets and fund raising activities except in the circumstance listed below or where there would a breach of legislation.
 Income from letting of school premises should normally be payable into the school budget share and should not be paid into private or voluntary funds held by the school.

-5.1 Income from lettings
+5.2 Income from lettings

-- 5.1.1 Schools may retain income from lettings in relation to their agreed school premises, subject to alternative provisions arising from any joint use, PFI/PPP or similar arrangements.
-The school cannot enter into an agreement, where the authority is the owner of the premises, which gives a third party a substantial and/or long-term interest in the premises (including land) without the prior written consent of the authority.
+- 5.2.1 Schools may retain income from lettings in relation to their agreed school premises, subject to alternative provisions arising from any joint use, PFI/PPP or similar arrangements.
+The school cannot enter into an agreement, where the authority is the owner of the premises, which gives a third party a substantial and/or long term interest in the premises (including land) without the prior written consent of the authority.
 Where the authority is not the owner of the buildings the school is required to consult with the authority before entering into such an agreement.
-If such an agreement could be reasonably foreseen to be detrimental to the supply of school places within the local authority and/or the advice of the authority is not heeded, and additional costs are incurred by the authority as a result of the need to make additional places available, then these costs may be charged to the school's budget share. - 5.1.2 Schools can cross subsidise lettings for community and voluntary use with income from other lettings, provided there is no net cost to the budget share, and the purpose of the cross subsidy must be of direct or indirect benefit to the school.
-However, where land is held by a charitable trust, it will be for the school's trustees to determine the use of any income generated by the land - 5.1.3 Schools should have regard to directions issued by the Council as to lettings and the use of school premises.
+If such an agreement could be reasonably foreseen to be detrimental to the supply of school places within the local authority and/or the advice of the authority is not heeded, and additional costs are incurred by the authority as a result of the need to make additional places available, then these costs may be charged to the school's budget share. - 5.2.2 Schools can cross subsidise lettings for community and voluntary use with income from other lettings, provided there is no net cost to the budget share, and the purpose of the cross subsidy must be of direct or indirect benefit to the school. - 5.2.3 Schools should to have regard to directions issued by the Council as to lettings and the use of school premises.

-5.2 Income from fees and charges
+5.3 Income from fees and charges

 Schools may retain income from fees and charges except where a service is provided by the Council from centrally retained funds.
-However, schools are required to have regard to any policy statements on charging produced by the Council including pricing for school meals.
+However, schools are required to have regard to any policy statements on charging produced by the local authority, including pricing for school meals.

-5.3 Income from fund-raising activities
+5.4 Income from fund-raising activities